 Training and skills programs

-Registered training organisations (RTOs) with pre-qualified supplier (PQS) status will have opportunities to partner with funded community-based organisations to deliver the nationally recognised training and assessment service components of Skilling Queenslanders for Work projects through the following training and skills programs:
+Registered training organisations (RTOs) with Skills Assure supplier (SAS) status will have opportunities to partner with funded community-based organisations to deliver the nationally recognised training and assessment service components of Skilling Queenslanders for Work projects through the following training and skills programs:

 Community Work Skills